 Take a prokinetic immediately after finishing antimicrobial treatment.
 Prokinetic technically means “promote movement” but in terms of functional GI disorders like SIBO, we use the term prokinetic to include agents that regulate the nerves of your small intestine.
 Thus, prokinetic really means “neuroregulator.”

-There are many pharmaceutical prokinetics including low dose eurthemycen or naltrexone.
+There are many pharmaceutical prokinetics including low-dose erythromycin or naltrexone.
 There are many natural prokinetics as well, such as ginger, 5HTP, and many herbs.
-My favortie natural one is SIBO-MMC.
 Read more about prokinetics from sibo survivor.

 The most important aspect of restoring MMC function is to allow it to happen!
 If you are a constant snacker, you never allow time for your migrating motor complex to work.
 You need to wait four or more hours after eating to give it a chance.
 Any calories between meals, and unfortunately even water, will thwart your MMC.